-The Chief Finance Officer or Corporate Manager, People and Organisational Development as appropriate will:
+The Corporate Chief Finance Manager Officer or Senior Manager (HR & OD)Corporate Manager, People and Organisational Development as appropriate will:

-- a) Arrange and control secure and reliable payment of salaries, pensions, compensation or other emoluments to existing and former employees, in accordance with procedures prescribed by him or her, on the due date. - b) Record and make arrangements for the accurate and timely payment to all appropriate statutory and non-statutory bodies including Pay as you Earn (PAYE), pensions and other payroll deductions. - c) Make arrangements for payment of all travel and subsistence claims or financial loss allowance.

-- d) Make arrangements for paying Members' under the Members Allowances Scheme and the Members Travel and Subsistence Scheme, which will be maintained by the Chief Finance Officer or Corporate Manager, People and Organisational Development as appropriate. - e) Ensure that there are adequate arrangements for administering pension scheme matters on a day-to-day basis. - f) Maintain a list of all officers who are approved to authorise any payroll related records as notified by the relevant Chief Officer.
+- a) Arrange and control secure and reliable payment of salaries, pensions, compensation or other emoluments to existing and former employees, in accordance with procedures prescribed by him or her, on the due date. - b) Record and make arrangements for the accurate and timely payment to all appropriate statutory and non-statutory bodies including Pay as you Earn (PAYE), pensions and other payroll deductions. - Make arrangements for payment of all travel and subsistence claims or financial loss allowance. - d) Make arrangements for paying Members' under the Members Allowances Scheme and the Members Travel and Subsistence Scheme, which will be maintained by the Chieforporate Finance Manager Officer or Corporate Manager, People and Organisational Development Senior Manager (HR & OD) as appropriate. - e) Ensure that there are adequate arrangements for administering pension scheme matters on a day-to-day basis. - f) Maintain a list of all officers who are approved to authorise any payroll related records as notified by the relevant Chief Officer.
 This shall be reviewed on a regular basis.
-Chief Officers must communicate any changes as soon as they are known. - g) Implement pay agreements as soon as possible after their notification from the appropriate body and process increments.
-Arrangements for funding such awards will be determined each year as part of the budgetary process. - Retain for each employee, a copy of all relevant contracts and terms and engagements together with sufficient information to identify service, salary scale and current amount payable and absences from duty (apart from approved leave).
+Chief Officers must communicate any changes as soon as they are known.

+- g) Implement pay agreements as soon as possible after their notification from the appropriate body and process increments.
+Arrangements for funding such awards will be determined each year as part of the budgetary process. - h) Retain for each employee, a copy of all relevant contracts and terms and engagements together with sufficient information to identify service, salary scale and current amount payable and absences from duty (apart from approved leave).